 “Living here?”
 Adi asked.
 She frowned.
 “You live in my house?”

 “It’s not your house,” said Juni, still defiant.
 “It’s Grandfather’s house.
 You live in it just like we do.”

-“We just live… underneath it,” Kaelen said.
+“We live… underneath it,” Kaelen said.
 “Out of sight.
 That’s where he told us to live.
 He made it comfortable for us.
-It’s warm and dry, and it keeps the wild animals out.
+It’s warm and dry, and it keeps the wolves out.
 We’re safe here from birds, cats, rats, farmers… Everything.”